thomasjsn/powerwalker-python-lib/README.md

 I'm using a Raspberry Pi as a power manager in my [homelab](https://www.thomasjensen.me/homelab/), it is connected to both the PDU and ATS.
 It's best practice to have a single application responsible for communicating with the devices, as you will get communication errors if two applications tries to talk to the same device at the same time.

 I am using the `mqtt.py` script to publish ATS and PDU data on the MQTT network.
 Then you can have multiple clients subscribe to the respective MQTT topics, like [Home Assistant](https://home-assistant.io/).
-To put data in [Elasticsearch](https://www.elastic.co/products/elasticsearch) I am using another Pyhton script that "moves" data from certain MQTT topics into Elasticsearch indices.
-Then you can use [Kibana](https://www.elastic.co/products/kibana) to graph and visualize that data.
+To visualize the data I use the [Home Assistant InfluxDB component](https://www.home-assistant.io/components/influxdb/), then [Grafana](https://grafana.com/) pulls the data from [InfluxDB](https://www.influxdata.com/) and makes [cool graphs](media/homelab_servers_grafana.jpg).

 To make sure that the `mqtt.py` script keeps running; I'm using [Supervisor](http://supervisord.org/).